CodeEditorLand/Mountain/README.md

 Mountain/
 ├── Source/
 │   ├── Binary.rs                    # Tauri application entry point and setup.
-│   ├── ApplicationState/            # The central, thread-safe state store for the application.
+│   ├── ApplicationState/            # Central, thread-safe state store and its DTOs.
+│   ├── Command/                     # Tauri command handlers for UI-specific requests.
 │   ├── Environment/                 # Concrete implementations of the `Common` provider traits.
+│   ├── ExtensionManagement/         # Logic for scanning and parsing extensions.
+│   ├── FileSystem/                  # Native TreeView provider for the File Explorer.
-│   ├── Handlers/                    # The detailed business logic for each service domain.
+│   ├── ProcessManagement/           # Logic for managing the `Cocoon` sidecar process.
-│   ├── Runtime/                     # The `ApplicationRunTime` engine that executes effects.
+│   ├── RunTime/                     # The `ApplicationRunTime` engine that executes effects.
-│   ├── Track/                       # The central request dispatcher.
+│   ├── Track/                       # The central request dispatcher (`EffectCreation`).
+│   ├── Update/                      # Application self-updating logic.
-│   └── Vine/                        # The gRPC server implementation (using `tonic`).
+│   ├── Vine/                        # The gRPC server and client implementation (`tonic`).
+│   └── WorkSpace/                   # Logic for handling `.code-workspace` files.
-├── proto/
+├── Proto/
 │   └── Vine.proto                   # The gRPC contract definition file.
 └── build.rs                         # Build script to compile the .proto file into Rust code.
 ```